 On top of the usual concentration offerings in Accounting, Economics, Business Administration, Entrepreneurship, Legal Studies, Management Information, Management, Marketing, Marketing, and Sport Management, Stillman School of Business also offers a Leadership Development Honors Program, that has consistently ranked No.1 in the nation for four years in the LEAD Awards sponsored by HR.com.
 The program was specifically named the No. 1 Certificate Program with Emphasis on Leadership/ Organizational Development.

-As part of the program, students will also take a course called Ideas & Trends, where junior year students are guided to think about innovative technology, engage in fieldwork, and collaborate to identify ideas and trends and explore how they connect with the future.
+As part of the program, students take a course called Ideas & Trends, where junior year students are guided to think about innovative technology, engage in fieldwork, and collaborate to identify ideas and trends and explore how they connect with the future.
 The experience is intended at preparing students for top-level positions in the business industry, where they should expect disruption, but can fundamentally prepare for it through critical observation and thinking.

 “It was a program that provided me opportunities and connections and teachings that really helped advance me through both universities, graduate school, and professional life,” alumni from the Class of 2016, who was part of the program, said.